Todd Carty: EastEnders and The Bill

 Carty took over the role of original character Mark Fowler in the BBC One soap opera EastEnders in 1990, following the death of the original actor, David Scarboro.
 Carty played the role for 13 years, becoming one of the longer-running male cast members.
 In July 2002, the BBC announced Mark Fowler was being written out of the serial, a mutual decision between the producers and Carty.
 Executive producer Louise Berridge said Carty had made a "fantastic contribution" to the soap and Mark had been a "pivotal figure", but the character had finally run its course: "Todd and I have discussed this at some length and agreed that it was time for Mark to hang up his leather jacket for the last time.
 We will all miss Todd, who is one of our best-loved actors, and wish him every success in the future."
-Carty made his final appearance as Mark in February 2003, riding out of the Square on his motorbike.
+Carty made his final appearance as Mark in February 2003, riding out of the Square on his motorbike and falling off.
 The character subsequently died off-screen in 2004.

 After leaving EastEnders in 2003, Carty went on to play the villainous PC Gabriel Kent, in ITV's The Bill from 2003 to 2005.
 Carty has since revealed he broke his EastEnders contract a year earlier than planned to take on this new role.

 In 2019, Carty shared his memories of playing Gabriel in an interview for The Bill Podcast.